 The Board of State and Community Corrections (BSCC) reserves the right to call for a program or financial audit at any time between the execution of the Proposition 47 Grant Agreement and 3 years following the end of the grant period.
-At any time, the BSCC may

-Page 39 of 77 Exhibit A edule of Services disallow all or part of the cost of the activity or action determined to not be in compliance with the terms and conditions of this Grant Agreement, or take other remedies legally available.
+At any time, the BSCC may disallow all or part of the cost of the activity or action determined to not be in compliance with the terms and conditions of this Grant Agreement or take other remedies legally available.
 Pursuant to Government Code Section 7599.2 (c), grantees are subject to audits by the State Controller's Office and must comply with requirements and instructions provided by that office.